 The High Line Park is a scenic 2.3km elevated trail built on a former New York Central Railroad.

-From Edge, you can take a walk to High Line Park.
-You can enter the High Line park from the very beginning near the W 34 St & 12 Ave corner, or if you don’t want to start from the very beginning, you can enter from the entrance next to the Bloomberg Building which would be very convenient from the Edge.
+From Edge, the entrance to High Line Park is just a short walk away.
+You can enter the High Line park from the very beginning near the W 34 St & 12 Ave corner, or if you don’t want to start from the very beginning, you can enter from the entrance next to the Bloomberg Building which would also be very convenient from the Edge.

 The elevated platform means it’s possible to have a nice peaceful walk through the city.
 For once, I was able to walk around in NYC without the anxiety that some biker is going to run me over or piss someone off for not knowing how to walk like a New Yorker.